108 Loan Programs For Atlantic City and Portions of Atlantic County

 The HUD Section 108 Loan Program is for existing for-profit businesses.
 (Non-profits are ineligible.)
 The program is intended to create jobs, revitalize communities, and increase the tax base.

-The 108 Loan Program is for existing for-profit businesses.
-Loans can be made for up to $400,000 or 40% of the project cost, whichever is lower.
-The 108 Loan Program is intended to be combined with funds from the U.S. Small Business Administration’s 504 Program or funds from the Federal Home Loan Bank through its member institutions and other conventional and bank lenders.
+Loans may be made for up to $400,000, or 40% of the project cost, whichever is lower.
+The HUD Section 108 Loan Program is intended to be combined with funds from the U.S. Small Business Administrations’ 504 Program, or funds from the Federal Home Loan Bank through its member institutions and other conventional bank lenders.

 Funds cannot be used to reimburse for costs incurred prior to the Atlantic County Improvement Authority (ACIA) completing a HUD Environmental Review, except for planning costs of the project.

-All proposed projects are subject to an environmental review.
-All funded projects are required to comply with federal, state and local statutes, regulations and requirements, including but not limited to the Davis-Bacon Act, Workers Compensation, Section 3 of the Housing and Community Development Act, and insurance requirements.
+All proposed projects are subject to an Environmental Review.
+All funded projects are required to comply with federal, state and local statutes, regulations and requirements including, but not limited to, the Davis-Bacon Act, Workers Compensation, Section 3 of the Housing and Community Development Act, and insurance requirements.

-The Program should not provide funds to replace traditional conventional financing, or the use of the personal resources of the borrower and his family members and supporters.
+The Section 108 Program should not provide funds to replace traditional conventional financing, or the use of the personal resources of the borrower and his family members and supporters.
 Borrowers should clearly demonstrate that they have the skill sets necessary to make the business a success.
 In those instances in which this is clearly not demonstrated, arrangements for technical assistance must be made available and used prior to the issuance of a loan.
 Ongoing technical assistance may also be needed, and the willingness of a borrower to accept such assistance is also crucial.

-Disclaimer: Businesses involved in gambling, pornography, illicit activities or affiliated with such activities, are prohibited from applying for the program.
+Disclaimer: Businesses involved in gambling, pornography, illicit activities, or affiliated with such activities, are prohibited from applying for the program.